brakkum/Linkstrip/README.md

 `Linkstrip.setUrl(:string)` sets the url for the link to be generated.

 `Linkstrip.setSlug(:string)` sets a custom slug for the linkst.rip url.
+Slugs must be between 5 and 100 characters, and may only contain a-z, 0-9, -_.~

 `Linkstrip.getLinkAsync()` sends the url and slug info to the linkst.rip API, and returns a link if everything is acceptable.
 If not, an error will be thrown.